Student Parking Registration

 Visit the Student Parking Regulations page for a complete list of student parking regulations.

-Student parking registration must be completed online.
-All permits are sold on a first come, first served basis.
+All permits are sold on a first-come, first-served basis.
 PermitDirect™ will provide a printable temporary permit allowing students to park immediately.
-Permanent permits for spring 2019 will be mailed to students' campus or local address.

 To ensure prompt delivery, off-campus students must provide their full local address (including street number, street, and apartment number, if applicable) when registering for a permit.
 In addition, any students moving into a new residence in State College must notify the local Post Office of their residency prior to registering for a permit, as this is required to receive any mail at a new address.